Dervent Heights: Geography

 The crest is flat and slightly hilly reaching an altitude of 300-450 m with rounded peaks, the highest being Gyurgenbair (555 m), situated in Bulgarian territory at 2 km to the south-west of the village of Kraynovo.
 Dervent Heights are formed mainly by limestone and granite.
 There are small deposits of iron and copper ore.
 There are more than 30 karst caves in the Bulgarian section.
 The climate is Mediterranean.
-Several rivers have their source in the heights, including Popovska, Arapliyska and Pravadere (tributaries of the Tundzha in Bulgaria), and Tatardere, Havsadere and Chengerdere (tributaries of the Ergene in Turkey).
+Several rivers have their source in the heights, including Popovska reka (72 km), Arapliyska reka (42 km) and Boyalashka reka (33 km) (belonging to the Tundzha basin in Bulgaria), and Tatardere, Havsadere and Chengerdere (tributaries of the Ergene in Turkey).
 Large areas of the crest and the slopes are covered with deciduous forests and pastures.
 The region is inhabited by 120 bird species, of them 25 are included in the Red Book of Bulgaria.
 Dervent heights are included in the European Union network of nature protection areas Natura 2000.